JaceDaDorito/Fogbound-Lagoon/README.md

 - Hank Sound effect clips off sometimes.

 ## Changelog
+[1.0.5]
+- Hope you enjoyed when the stage appeared in almost every run because I fixed that now... hopefully.
+- Moved the permanent newt statue and made it random like the other newts.
+The permanent newt statue was too easy to get to.
+Hank wasn't touched don't worry.

+[1.0.4]
+- Fixed compatibility issue with Spikestrip 2.0, Sigma Constructs should spawn now.
+- Added Russian language support.

 [1.0.3]
 - Added a weather controller to the SceneInfo, therefore fixing NRE issues with Starstorm 2
 - Added Brass Contraption to be in both dlc and regular enemy pools.
 Let me know if this is way too much, the stage needed another heavy enemy.